 What Are the Early Warning Signs and Symptoms of Bladder Cancer?

-Bladder cancer can cause a number of common symptoms.
+Bladder cancer cells can cause a number of common symptoms.
 If you experience any of these concerns, talk to your doctor — they can help you determine the cause and recommend treatment if necessary.

 The most common early symptom of bladder cancer is blood in the urine, also called hematuria.
 The presence of blood might change the color of your urine (macrohematuria) or it might be invisible, detected only with urinalysis (microhematuria).
 Generally, hematuria isn't associated with pain.